ucan-wg/spec/README.md

 UCANs are used to delegate capabilities between DID-holding agents, eventually terminating in an "invocation" of those capabilities.
 Invocation is when the capability is exercised to perform some task on a resource.
 Note that **the only agent allowed to perform an action with a UCAN MUST be the one holding the DID private key associated with the `aud` field**.
 For more on the specifics of this validation, see [§5.2.1](#521-recipient-validation).

+## 2.9 Time

+Time takes on [multiple meanings](https://en.wikipedia.org/wiki/Temporal_database) in systems representing facts or knowledge.
+The senses of the word "time" are given below.

+## 2.9.1 Valid Time Range

+The period of time that a capability is valid from and until.

+## 2.9.2 Assertion Time

+The moment at which a delegation was asserted.
+This MAY be captured via an `iat` field, but is generally superflous to capture in the token.
+"Assertion time" is useful when discussing the lifecycle of a token.

+## 2.9.3 Decision (or Validation) Time

+Decision time is the part of the lifecycle when "a decision" about the token is made.
+This is typically during validation, but also includes resolving external state (e.g. storage quotas).

 # 3. JWT Structure

 UCANs MUST be formatted as JWTs, with additional required and optional keys.
 The overall container of a header, claims, and signature remains.
 Please refer to [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) for more on this format.